Haider (film): Development

+Vishal Bhardwaj first ought to direct romantic film 2 States and ask Shah Rukh Khan to play to role.
+However, Khan rejected it for playing back to back romantic films, and wanted a darker role, so he asked Bhardwaj to cast him in Haider, but Bhardwaj rejected back.
 Initially, Vishal Bhardwaj and Shahid Kapoor were in talks of making a sequel to their previous collaboration, the action drama Kaminey (2009).
 The project was put on hold and a new project with Kapoor in the lead was confirmed, titled as Haider, which was reportedly based on an adaptation of William Shakespeare's Hamlet.
 The adaptation was made to portray the political intrigue and history of Kashmir as well as the play's sexual conflicts.

 Bhardwaj was initially developing the play as a contemporary espionage thriller with author Stephen Alter.
 They wrote a 30-page synopsis that was sent to Gulzar.
 Though Gulzar liked the synopsis, he enquired Bhardwaj of the missing tragedy of Hamlet in the penned thriller.
 The synopsis had incomplete details about the life, authenticity and the Official Secrets Act of RAW agents.
 On his return to India, Bharadwaj's wife Rekha Bhardwaj was reading Basharat Peer's memoir, Curfewed Night, a book based on life in violence-wrecked Kashmir.
-His wife was deeply moved after reading the book.
+Rekha was deeply moved after reading the book.
 Bharadwaj didn't immediately read the book but was aware about its content.
 Later, Bhardwaj desired to change the synopsis.
-Remembering Peer's book, he contacted him and they started the work.
+Remembering Peer's book, he contacted him and they started working on the script.
 Bhardwaj quoted Peer's importance in the film as, "If Basharat was not a part of the film, Haider wouldn't be made or it wouldn't be made this way."
 The film is Peer's first film project.
 On co-scripting the same, he stated that writing Curfewed Night was a response to caricatures of Kashmiris in Indian political writing whereas he wrote Haider in the same spirit, with the same feeling with Bhardwaj.

-Bhardwaj and he agonised a lot over the soliloquies required.
+Bhardwaj and Peer agonised a lot over the soliloquies required.
 There were sections of the To be, or not to be speech that was translated directly in Hindi.
 Due to constraints of time they had to omit the Apparel maketh a man soliloquy though.
 They retained and translated the section where Hamlet meets Rosencrantz and Guildenstern and speaks about Denmark being in prison.
 Further, new soliloquies were created to convey Hamlet's madness and the veiled political satire in it.
 This was brought in when Haider with his head shaved, dressed in torn, shabby clothes rants on a traffic roundabout in Srinagar and apart from a few senseless jokes, reads out the bare act of the Armed Forces Special Powers Act.
 Apart from this, Peer explained that an adaptation doesn't exactly follow the original, like the part of Fortinbras was barely there in Haider.
 The world of King Claudius and Polonius is portrayed as the counter-insurgency and government-run, counter-insurgent militias in Haider and thematically dominates the action.